OUR TEAM

 I am a plant community ecologist interested in understanding patterns, determinants, and dynamics of diversity and species abundance and how these relate to ecosystem function.
 I conduct most of my research in the field; however, I also conduct lab work.
 I focus exclusively on grassland ecosystems, in particular the shortgrass steppe, mixedgrass and tallgrass prairies in the Central Great Plains of the U.S, but also work with collaborators in grasslands in South Africa and Inner Mongolia China.

-GRADUATE STUDENTS
+MEET OUR GRADUATE STUDENTS

 Nico Matallana